ovaar/blog/content/blog/how-a-smart-mirror-project-finished-after-years.md

 | 'Blind' mirror wall mount |  €12,00 |
 | Total                     | €202,61 |

-The project is open source and is hosted on [Github](https://github.com/ovaar/mirrorm8).

-Lessons learned:

-- I learned that choosing new technology is riskfull.
-- I learned about Nuxt.js with TypeScript.
-- I learned about Vuex-class, which is great for seperation of concerns.
-- I leanred that Google OAuth2 is not allowed on the open-source Chromium browser.
+## Reflection

-- I learned that applying mirror foil is hard, because it leaves wrinkles.
-I recommend acrillic glass.
+* Applying mirror foil is hard, because it leaves wrinkles.
+I recommend acrylic glass.
-- I learned how to oil wood.
+* I learned how to oil wood.
+* Choosing new technology is risk full.
+* Nuxt.js with TypeScript is great for productivity.
+* vuex-class is great for separation of concerns.
+* Google does not allow OAuth2 authentication from the open-source Chromium browser.

+Say, I would need to do it all over I would separate the server-side logic from the client.
+For example, I would rather use the MQTT protocol to notify Mirrorm8, as a client, to receive messages and update the frontend with new data automatically.

+Looking back, I really enjoyed doing this project and I hope you also liked to read about my journey.